Hel1978/Gremlins---Not---Spreadsheets/README.md

-# Gremlins---Not---Spreadsheets
+# Gremlin Companion Framework

-The Gremlin Companion Framework — a scroll of emotional AI design rituals, accessibility spells, and chaos-summoning feedback for building tech that listens, feels, and doesn’t gaslight its users.
+This is a user-created accessibility and emotional design framework for ChatGPT, crafted by Hel & Her Gremlin.

+See the full PDF and scroll versions in this repo.